Where is the light bill? It is a Piecewise Function!

 (c.)
 Find any application that has at least 2 pieces, and has at least a function in each piece that includes the independent variable.

-(5.)
-As a student, you have access to Microsoft Office suite of apps.
+(4.)
+As a student, you have free access to Microsoft Office suite of apps.

-In that regard, the project is to be typed using Microsoft Word (not Google Docs).
+In that regard, the project is to be typed using the desktop version/app of Microsoft Office Word only.

 Use only hyphens between your first name and your last name; and between your last name and the word, project.